AbhishekGit-hash/Retail-Strategy-and-Analytics/README.md

 ## Datasets Used
 The datasets used include:
-- __I94 Immigration Data__: This data is retrieved from the US National Tourism and Trade Office and the source can be found
+- __Purchase_Behaviour.csv__: This data is retrieved from the US National Tourism and Trade Office and the source can be found
-- __World Temperature Data__: This dataset came from Kaggle and you can find out about it
+- __Transaction_data.xlsx__: This dataset came from Kaggle and you can find out about it

 ## Data Dictionary